YanB25/Universal-Print/README.md

-# Universal Presentation: A Header-only C++ Library to Cout STL containers and more
+# Universal Presentation: A Header-only C++ Library to Print STL containers and more

-This library, UV (Universal Presentation), helps you to `std::cout` most C++ STL containers, in addition to the primitive types, as long as the underlying object `T` is cout-able.
+This library, UV (Universal Presentation), helps you to `std::cout` most C++ STL containers in addition to the primitive types, as long as the underlying object `T` is *cout-able*.

 ## Usage

+### Primitive Types

 UV can prints primitive types with customized control.